dynamsoft-docs/capture-vision-docs/architecture/index.md

 1. *Final results*: also known as *Captured Results*.
 These are the results of a completed task.
    > There are 6 types of final results.
 Read more about them [here](output.md#final-results).
 2. *Intermediate results*: these are results produced during the process of completing a task.
 They can be produced at multiple check-points of a task.
-   > These check points are called *Stages*, and there are 27 stages at present.
-Read more on what a [divisible task](../parameters/file/task-settings/index.md#divisible-task) is.
+   > These check points are called *stages*, and there are 27 stages at present.
+These stages are further divided into 7 groups called *image processing sections*.
+Read more on [Image-Processing Tasks](../parameters/file/task-settings/index.md).

-The following diagram is a simple demostration of the CVR workflow:
+The following diagram is a simple demonstration of the CVR workflow:

 ![CVR Tasks](assets/CVR-Tasks.png)